levbszabo/TrafficForecasting/README.md

 # TrafficForecasting
 Forecasting Street Speed using Alternative Data

+\title{Forecasting Street Speed using Alternative Data}

+\author{\IEEEauthorblockN{Lingbo Ji}
+\textit{New York University}\\
+\and
+\IEEEauthorblockN{Levente Szabo}
+\textit{New York University}\\
+\and
+\IEEEauthorblockN{Yaowei Zong}
+\textit{New York University}\\
+}

+\maketitle

+\begin{abstract}
+Forecasting of street speed is a pivotal component of many traffic analysis and route prediction algorithms.
+Street speed over a geographic region is highly non-linear being effected by both seasonal and environmental factors.
+To test our hypothesis of using alternative data sources to supplement forecasting street speed we train a baseline model against one with additional weather data and traffic collision counts.
+We train and evaluate our model over several New York City streets.
+Our results indicate significant improvement over the baseline particularly due to the pandemic lockdown in early 2020.
+\end{abstract}

 This repository contains code, data and analysis regarding traffic forecasting.

 ### code: contains all data preprocessing and pyspark scripts for performing forecasting